xiallc/counter-measure/README.md

-# Counter Measure
+# CounterMeasure
-Counter Measure is a GUI application supporting XIA's Ultra-Lo 1800 alpha counter.
+CounterMeasure is a GUI application supporting XIA's UltraLo 1800 alpha counter.

 ## Note on .NET Support
 .NET 4.5 (v1.1.32 and later): Installation of CounterMeasure v1.1.32 and later